TBomberman/UniSpot/cosmwasm/README.md

-# Pyth CosmWasm
+# UniSpot CosmWasm

-This directory contains the Pyth contract for CosmWasm and utilities to deploy it on CosmWasm chains.
+This directory contains the UniSpot contract for CosmWasm and utilities to deploy it on CosmWasm chains.

 ## Deployment